gennyble/lri-rs/NOTES.md

 And it's proved useful!
 In `light/co/camera/proto/LightHeader.java` we can get an idea of the file header?

-Can we parse the message in the header with the protobuf as described in: [dllu/lri-rs](https://github.com/dllu/lri-rs/blob/main/proto/lightheader.proto)?
+Can we parse the message in the header with the protobuf as described in: [dllu/lri-rs](https://github.com/dllu/lri-rs/blob/main/proto/lightheader.proto)? *(genny from the future, Nov 17th: yes we can :D)*